German occupation of the Channel Islands: Fortification and construction

 As part of the Atlantic Wall, between 1940 and 1945 the occupying German forces and the Organisation Todt constructed fortifications, roads, and other facilities in the Channel Islands.
 In a letter from the Oberbefehlshaber West dated 16 June 1941, the reinforcing of the islands was to be carried out on orders of Hitler, since an Allied attack "must be reckoned with" in Summer 1941.
 Much of the work was carried out by imported labour, including thousands from the Soviet Union, under the supervision of the German forces.
 The Germans transported over 16,000 slave workers to the Channel Islands to build fortifications.
 Five categories of construction worker were employed (or used) by the Germans.

-Paid foreign labour was recruited from occupied Europe, including French, Belgian, and Dutch workersincluding some members of resistance movements who used the opportunity to travel to gain access to maps and plans.
+Paid foreign labour was recruited from occupied Europe, including French, Belgian, and Dutch workers, among whom were members of resistance movements who used the opportunity to travel to gain access to maps and plans.

 Conscripted labourers from France, Belgium, and the Netherlands were also assigned.
 In 1941 hundreds of unemployed French Algerians and Moroccans were handed to the Germans by the Vichy government and sent to Jersey.
 Around 2000 Spaniards who had taken refuge in France after the Spanish Civil War and who had been interned were handed over for forced labour.

 Most of the Soviet slave workers came from Ukraine.
 One thousand French Jews were imported.

 The problem of the use of local labour arose early in the occupation.
 In a request for labour dated 19 July 1941, the Oberbefehlshaber West cited the "extreme difficulty" of procuring local civilian labour.
 On 7 August Deputy Le Quesne, who was in charge of Jersey's Labour Department, refused a German order to provide labour for improvements at Jersey Airport on the grounds that this would be to provide military assistance to the enemy.
 On 12 August the Germans stated that unless labour was forthcoming men would be conscripted.
 The builders who had originally built the airport undertook the work under protest.
 In the face of threats of conscription and deportation to France, resistance to the demands led to an ongoing tussle over the interpretation of the Hague Convention and the definition of military and non-military works.
 An example that arose was to what extent non-military "gardening" was being intended as military camouflage.
 On 1 August 1941 the Germans accepted that the Hague Convention laid down that no civilian could be compelled to work on military projects.
 The case of the reinforcement of sea walls, which could legitimately be described as civilian sea defences (important for islands) but were undeniably of military benefit in terms of coastal defence, showed how difficult it was to distinguish in practice.
 Economic necessity drove many islanders to take up employment offered by the Germans.
 The Germans also induced civilian labour by offering those who contravened curfew or other regulations employment on building projects as an alternative to deportation to Germany.